ClickHouse/ClickHouse/docs/en/operations/table_engines/generate.md

-# GenerateRandom {#table_engines-generate}
+# GenerateRandom {#table-engines-generate}

 The GenerateRandom table engine produces random data for given table schema.

 Usage examples:

 -   Use in test to populate reproducible large table.
 -   Generate random input for fuzzing tests.

 ## Usage in ClickHouse Server {#usage-in-clickhouse-server}